cbagaindoc/CS-PROJECT/README.md

 ## How to Run the Program
 1. How to Run the Program
-2. Download the file 'podoromo_timer.py'
+2. Download the file 'pahinga’t gawa_timer.py'
 3. Make sure you have Python installed.
 4. Open a terminal or command prompt.
 5. Run the program by pressing F5 or clicking "Ran'
-6. Follow the on-screen instructions to start the podoromo
+6. Follow the on-screen instructions to start the pahinga’t gawa.

 ## Planned Features:
 ### Customizable Pomodoro Timer: